 I'm an associate professor of Political Science and International Affairs at Skidmore College.
 I specialize in the study of food security, development, Islamist politics, and democracy in the Middle East and Southeast Asia.

-My current research focuses on how Islamist parties broaden their appeal to non-Islamist constituencies and succeed in elections.
-My recent articles examine how the Adalet ve Kalkinma Partisi (Justice and Development Party - AKP) incorporated non-core supporters and won local and national elections in Turkey.
+I've written on how Islamist parties broaden their appeal to non-Islamist constituencies and succeed in elections.
+Several of my articles examine how the Adalet ve Kalkinma Partisi (Justice and Development Party - AKP) incorporated non-core supporters and won local and national elections in Turkey.

 I've also published scholarly articles on the relationship between oil and insurgency in Nigeria and Syria, the transformation of state-business relations in contemporary Turkey, and democratic erosion and regime change under the AKP.
 More information about my publications is available here.